daren996/PaperReading/MOD/ER Explanations.md

 #### 1.2.1 Model Trust: Metrics -> Explained Examples

-For the trust a whole **model**, currently, models are evaluated using accuracy **metrics** on an available validation dataset.
+For the trust of a whole **model**, currently, models are evaluated using accuracy **metrics** on an available validation dataset.
 A traditional pipelnine often developes a classification model using annotated data, of which a held-out subset is used for automated evaluation.
 However, real-world data is often significantly different, as practitioners often overestimate the accuracy of their models, and further, the evaluation metric may not be indicative of the product’s goal.
 Thus, trust cannot rely solely on it.

 Inspecting individual predictions (**examples**) and their explanations is a worthwhile solution.
 In this case, it is important to aid users by suggesting which instances to inspect, especially for large datasets.